In a surprising turn of events, the details of the Budget have been leaked early by the Office for Budget Responsibility.

 The Government did introduce its electric car grant earlier in the year – which gives discounts of either £1,500 or £3,750 on eligible new EVs – but the new tax shows the Government is giving with one hand and taking away with the other.

 At the same time, petrol and diesel car drivers have received some positive news.
-The 5p cut in fuel duty – announced in 2022 – will be frozen for another five months.
+The 5p cut in fuel duty – announced in 2022 – will be frozen until September 2026.
 Staged increases will take place in 2026 and subsequent years.

-The Motability scheme seems to be under scrutiny in this Autumn Budget.
+The Motability scheme is under scrutiny in this Autumn Budget.
 Drivers with disabilities who receive the Personal Independence Payment (PIP) can lease a new car under the scheme, giving them modern but affordable transport.
-It's being reported that luxury car models may be excluded from the scheme, that the criteria for PIP eligibility may be tightened, and that Motability drivers could have to start paying road tax.
+Luxury car models are now going to be excluded from the scheme, and the Chancellor's comments suggest that the PIP eligibility criteria may be tightened to reduce the cost of the Motability programme.

 Reeves' Budget also includes an expansion of the sugar tax to include packaged milkshakes and iced coffees, an increase in the minimum wage and higher tax on houses worth more than £2 million.